nick-shaw/blackmagic-output/README.md

-# Blackmagic DeckLink Python Output Library
+# Blackmagic DeckLink Python I/O Library

-A Python library for outputting video frames to Blackmagic DeckLink devices using the official DeckLink SDK.
-This library provides a simple interface for displaying static frames, solid colors, and dynamic content from NumPy arrays.
+A Python library for video I/O with Blackmagic DeckLink devices using the official DeckLink SDK.
+This library provides a simple interface for displaying static frames, solid colors, and dynamic content from NumPy arrays, as well as for capturing frames to NumPy arrays.

 Written by Nick Shaw, www.antlerpost.com, with a lot of help from [Claude Code](https://www.claude.com/product/claude-code)!